Thin and Ultra-Thin Silicon Steels

 The Arnold advantage for service and support

 We back up our Silicon Steels and other precision thin materials with extensive in-house lab and testing facilities that help our customers to get peak performance at a favorable cost.
 For service before and after the sale, the Arnold Precision Thin Metals team helps customers to verify the performance of materials and coatings under various ambient conditions and frequencies.
 Arnold’s advanced materials lab capabilities also allow us to test and assess mechanical characteristics to determine how the product is handled, stamped, and cut.
-Our unequaled technical know-how and support helps our customers to get the best in manufacturing and field performance from thin-rolled Silicon Steels and other rolled metal products.
+Our unequaled technical know-how and support helps our customers to get the best in manufacturing and field performance from thin-rolled Silicon Steels, silicon steel sheet and other rolled metal products.

 Arnold’s PTM business offers precision rolled Silicon Steels in a variety of thicknesses and orientations geared to standard applications.
 Silicon Steels from Arnold are available with or without standard C5 insulating coating and offer a choice of coatings chemistries for optimized performance.